| Metric | Current Period | Prior Year | YoY |

 ※ Source: Company compilation

-This report is an AI-generated earnings analysis produced by analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the firm based on public financial statements.
+This report is an AI-generated earnings analysis document created by analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any particular security.
+Industry benchmarks are reference information compiled by our firm based on publicly disclosed financial statements.
 Investment decisions are your responsibility; please consult a professional advisor as needed.